sknampally/wot-poc/README.md

 5. ✅ Compares AI results with manual data (if available)
 6. ✅ Calculates accuracy metrics (Data Columns only)

-**Current Status**: Working on improving extraction accuracy to reach 60%+ on validation projects.
+**Current Status**: Working on improving extraction accuracy to reach 60%+ on validation projects through prompt engineering and better source selection.